hafele/website/navigating_politics.md

 	* Thus, we should re-assess our viewpoints as new evidence arises
 * Recognize that facts may not be available yet
 	* Sometimes the truth of the matter has not yet been determined
+	* Other times, the truth may never be known

 >"Blessed be the Lord who believe any mess they read up on a message board." - <a href="https://www.youtube.com/watch?v=cDYHraHnjJE">MF DOOM</a>

 ### 3.4 Distinguish Facts From Opinions
-We also need to take care to ensure we are distinguishing facts from opinions.
+We also need to ensure we are distinguishing facts from opinions.
 Many public personalities and organizations (e.g. news organizations) often tangle fact and opinion, so we should pay close attention to the specific language used when information is presented.
-Besides paying attention to the language used by others, a more direct approach may be to obtain facts directly from primary sources (such as research reports and journalists on-the-ground) rather than through intermediary sources.
-We can first form our own opinions based on the direct facts, and then we can listen to the opinions formed by others.
+Besides paying attention to the language used by others, a more direct approach may be to obtain facts directly from primary sources (such as research reports and journalists on-the-ground) rather than through intermediary sources, as mentioned earlier.
+We can first form our own opinions based on the direct facts, and then we can listen to the opinions formed by others to get different perspectives on those facts.

 ### 3.5 Form Reasoned Opinions
-Once ascertained, the facts can be used to help us establish informed opinions.
+Once ascertained, facts can be used to help us establish informed opinions.
 We should take the liberty to formulate our opinions by both a) thinking independently of others and b) bouncing ideas off of one another.
 This isn't always easy, especially given that the most contentious political issues deal with facts and circumstances that are not often clear or certain, but where political decisions nevertheless must be made.

 When considering a policy proposal, we should assess the reasonable consequences of enacting (or not enacting) that policy.
-For example, if governments enshrine strict carbon emission caps into law, what are the reasonable consequences of doing so, based on the most reliable facts available?
+For example, if governments enshrine strict carbon emission limits into law, what are the reasonable consequences of doing so, based on the most reliable facts available?
 And what are the reasonable consequences of not doing so?
 Moreover, what are the reasonable consequences of taking some alternative course of action?
-In this particular scenario, we should consider what climate researchers, economists, and subject matter experts think those consequences may be.
+In this particular scenario, we should consider what climate researchers, economists, and subject matter experts believe those consequences may be.

 We should also beware of those who cherry-pick certain facts (or utilize other logical fallacies or exhibit certain cognitive biases, as discussed below) as a basis for their opinions, whether intentionally or not.
 Those who do so often form fragile opinions.

 Last but not least, the opinions of others (including subject matter experts) may be based in part on their own core principles, which may not align with ours.
 Therefore, it's important to identify the bases for their opinions.
 Are their bases primarily fact-based or principles-based?
-Fact-based opinions are easier accept, even if our principles differ significantly.
+Fact-based opinions are easier to accept, even if our principles differ significantly.

 ### 3.6 Perform Thought Experiments
-When confronting political issues, it may be useful to use thought experiments to help provide direction.
-One thought example in particular comes in handy, especially for those who follow some form of the Golden (or Platinum) Rule: John Rawls's Original Position (also referred to as the Veil of Ignorance).
+When confronting political issues, thought experiments may help provide direction.
+One example in particular comes in handy, especially for those who follow some form of the Golden (or Platinum) Rule: John Rawls's Original Position, also referred to as the Veil of Ignorance.
 The thought experiment works like this:

 - Imagine you are a stick figure locked inside a room
 - You can look out the window and see society as it actually is in real life
 - Your goal while in the room is to craft the laws that society must follow
-- After you craft the rules, you can then exit the room
+- After you craft the laws, you can then exit the room
 - When you exit the room, you will instantly transform into your actual, real-life self
 - Until then, you won't know your race, religion, sexual preference, gender, etc.
 - As a stick figure in the room, how should you craft these laws, not knowing how you will fit into the society?

-If you considered basing your laws on the Christian Bible, think about how you would feel if you transformed into a Hindu.
+If you considered basing your laws on the Christian Bible, think about how you would feel if you transformed into a person who practices Hinduism.
 If you considered crafting laws that gave men advantages over women, think about how you would feel if you transformed into a woman.
 If you considered crafting laws that discriminated against LGBTQ people, think about how you would feel if you were LGBTQ.

 This thought experiment is not perfect, but it can be very useful in many contexts.
-Also consider <a href="http://wrap.warwick.ac.uk/78470/1/WRAP_Brownlee%20and%20Stemplowska%20-%20Thought%20Experiments%20.pdf">additional thought experiments</a> (including creating our own) that may help put issues into context.
+Also consider <a href="http://wrap.warwick.ac.uk/78470/1/WRAP_Brownlee%20and%20Stemplowska%20-%20Thought%20Experiments%20.pdf">additional thought experiments</a> (including creating your own) that may help put issues into context.

 ### 3.7 Beware of Cognitive Biases and Logical Fallacies
-Upon assessing a political issue, we should be aware of (and try to avoid) cognitive biases and logical fallacies.
+Upon assessing a political issue, we should beware of cognitive biases and logical fallacies.
 Cognitive biases are errors in judgement and include things like:

 - Availability Heuristic: You're more influenced by something that comes to mind quickly
 - Confirmation Bias: You prefer things that confirm your pre-existing beliefs